-Final cover has been placed on approximately the northern third of Ash Landfill No. 4 at the time of this report.
+Final cover has been placed on approximately one-third of Ash Landfill No. 4 at the northern end.
 The current operational plan for Ash Landfill No. 4 includes a phased closure plan; interim cover will not be used.
-NPPD began construction of partial final cover on approximately the northern third of Ash Landfill No. 4 in the third quarter of 2021 and completed this phase of closure in the third guarter of 2022.
+NPPD began construction of partial final cover on the northern portion of Ash Landfill No. 4 in the third quarter of 2021 and completed this phase of closure in the third quarter of 2022.